altocodenl/cell/readme.md

    var dataspace = get ();
 ```

 We will keep track of all the paths we wiped.
-We do this with an object so that we can have fast lookup if there are many paths, although I wonder if stringifying JSON makes this slower than n comparisons of m elements.
+We do this with an object so that we can have fast lookup if there are many paths, although I wonder if stringifying JSON makes this slower than n comparisons of m steps.

 ```js
    var wiped = {};